Last updated 13-Sep-2022

-The Tesla Model S has a recurring issue with the door handle especially on the earlier cars which are now increasingly out of warranty.
-One of three faults typically occur
+The Tesla Model S has a recurring issue with the door handle, especially on the earlier cars which are now increasingly out of warranty.
+One of three faults typically occurs:

-Tesla have performed numberous updates tot he door handle and there have been some improvements however it seems to be a recurring problem for some owners and while rare, some owners have had up to 10 replacement door handles across the 4 doors of the car.
+Tesla have performed numberous updates to the door handle design and there have been some improvements, however it seems to be a recurring problem for some owners and while rare, some owners have had up to 10 replacement door handles across the 4 doors of the car.

 This guide explains those problems in a little more detail, tells you what parts you need if you want to attempt the repair yourself, point you to some detailed videos on how to do the repairs, and explains the costs v Tesla for a replacement door handle.

 The Model S door handles are sprung to close and a small motor with a geared paddle pushes the handle out to present them.
 The version 1 paddle gear was unfortunately fairly brittle and could fail with the round part which sit on the spindle breaking resulting in the cog or paddle becoming loose.
 Depending exactly how it fails it can sometime twist and jam leaving the door handle slightly proud of the bodywork, or it just falls inside the handle mechanism.

 Tesla have since revised he part and the revised part number is 1042845-00-B. This part used to be super cheap from Tesla, less than $2/£2/€2 but they've now increased the price to about $10/£10/€10.
 3rd party companies also supply the parts at an inflated price which we don't believe is worthwhile.
 One on-line seller is quoting $80 for the part as their version is made out of stainless steel, we just don't believe this is warranted.